 An emotional reaction to a traditional skills-based work of art is subjective.
 The craft and process of making traditional art is objective.
-Appreciation of abstract and conceptial art without any representational or skills-based bounderies is purely subjective.
+Appreciation of abstract and conceptual art without any representational or skills-based boundaries is purely subjective.

 In this article, we will explore the idea of subjectivity in art and how to tell if someone else’s opinion can be objective.
 First, we have to agree on what we mean by art.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)